MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part2_Exporting.md

 ![apply mixed reality project settings](../media/1.png)

+Check the box labeled "Use Toolkit-specific InputManager Axes" (if it has not been checked already) and hit "**Apply**".

+![mixed reality project settings](../media/2.png)

 If we were only building for immersive headsets, we would check Target Occluded Devices.
-As we may port this to HoloLens we can use the default settings.
+As we may port this to HoloLens we can use the above settings.

-![mixed reality project settings](../media/2.png)

 Next, we need to include a few scene objects that will handle camera movement and controller input.
 Select the "Apply Mixed Reality Scene Settings" option in the Unity Editor: